Electronic Prescribing of Controlled Substances Regulations

 Upcoming state mandate deadlines include:

-The DrFirst website provides a complete look of EPCS and PDMP mandated states with the help of an interactive map.
+provides a complete look of EPCS and PDMP mandated states with the help of an interactive map.

 Walmart’s Push for EPCS

 As an even bigger incentive for providers to implement EPCS mandates, the private sector is joining the fight.
 Beginning January 1, 2020, Walmart and Sam’s Club, one of the nation’s largest pharmacy chains, will require EPCS in all its locations.
 This means that patients who frequent Walmart pharmacies will require their healthcare organization to have an EPCS solution before this time.

 - Reduce the number of opioids dispensed